abacusorg/zeldovich-PLT/README.md

 is useful for testing, as it reduces grid artifacts.
 The smooth occurs after the power spectrum has been normalized.
 Default is 0.

+`ZD_qPk_fix_to_mean`: *integer*
+Fix the amplitude of the modes to sqrt(P(k)).
+The phases are unchanged.
+That is, running with this option off then on will produce ICs with identical phases but different mode amplitudes.
+This is useful for producing "paired and fixed" sims, as suggested by [Angulo & Pontzen (2016)](http://arxiv.org/abs/1603.05253).
+Default is 0.

 `ZD_qoneslab`: *integer*
 If `> 0`, output only one PPD slab.
 For debugging only.
 The default is `-1`.